ldswaby/CMEECourseWork/Week7/README.md

 * Code - contains all code scripts for the week.
 * Results - empty directory for any results files to be pushed into if they exist.

-Scripts in the *Code/* directory are typically run on files in the *Data/* directory, with results (if there are any) being pushed into the *Results/* directory.
+Many scripts in the *Code/* directory accept arguments (e.g. files in the *Data/* directory), with results (if there are any) being pushed into the *Results/* directory.
 However, most (if not all) scripts can be run with no arguments.

 E.g.

 ```
-$ python3 Code/align_seqs.py Data/seqs.txt
+$ python3 Code/LV2.py 1 0.1 1.5 0.75 50 35
 ```
 Or:
 ```
-$ python3 Code/align_seqs.py
+$ python3 Code/LV2.py
 ```

 ## Contact